CADViewer/cadviewer-testapp-rails7-01/README.md

 1: [CADViewer script library](https://github.com/CADViewer/cadviewer-script-library)  - installed under ***/public/app/***  (omit /cadviewer/).

-2: A sample HTML implementation of CADViewer in a Rails7 controller, see the content of ***/app/views/cadviewerbasecanvas/index.html.erb***.
+2: A sample HTML implementation of CADViewer in a Rails7 controller, using: https://guides.rubyonrails.org/getting_started.html

+3: Content of ***/app/views/cadviewerbasecanvas/index.html.erb*** modified to include CADViewer.

 ## This package does not contains